CA-Application-Performance-Management/ReactNativeAxaMobileSdk/README.md

 AXASDK.individualAPI();
 AXASDK.individualAPI(argument1, argument2, ...);
 AXASDK.individualAPI(argument1, ..., callback);
-AXASDK.individualAPI(argument1, argument2, ..., completionBlock);
+AXASDK.individualAPI(argument1, argument2, ..., callback);

 ```

-Follow the examples in the API descriptions below for how to use the callback or completion blocks.
+Follow the examples in the API descriptions below for how to use the callbacks.
+The examples presented use a block with parameters instead of a function.
+Either format will work in practice.

 ### disableSDK()